 Section 4.3

-Notwithstanding the initial one-year terms for the Chair and Treasurer, the Officers shall serve for two years, from the first day of January until the last day of December of the following year, or until their successors have been elected.
-In the event that an Officer abdicates his/her appointment prior to the end of his/her term, the Steering Committee shall appoint a temporary Officer until a successor has been elected.
-Terms shall be limited as per section 5.2(a).
+The Officers shall serve for two years, from the first day of January until the last day of December of the following year, or until their successors have been elected.
+In the event that an Officer abdicates his/her appointment prior to the end of his/her term, the Board of Directors shall appoint a temporary Officer until a successor has been elected.
+Terms shall be limited as per section 7.2.

 Section 4.4

-The Chair or Vice Chair shall: preside at all meetings of the Coalition and of the Steering Committee; execute in the name of the Coalition all agreements entered into by it and see that these agreements are properly carried out; consult with Chairs of Coalition committees to ensure that committee deliverables are carried out and perform other duties as directed by the Coalition.
+The Chair or Vice Chair shall: preside at all meetings of the Coalition and of the Board of Directors; execute in the name of the Coalition all agreements entered into by it and see that these agreements are properly carried out; consult with Chairs of Coalition committees to ensure that committee deliverables are carried out and perform other duties as directed by the Coalition.

 Section 4.5